Ishogbon/hackernews-codewave-application/Readme.md

 CodeWave is a Python/Django web application that synchronizes the hackernews database to itself and displays the items to users in a more appeasing and navigatable manner.

 ## Notes

 - PostgreSQL was used for the database server during developement.
 It has been reverted to sqlite for the project purpose
 - Because of the simplicity of this test, Unit tests wasn't used, and this package wasn't setup to a python installation.
+- All items have an hash, this was done in response to the possiblity that items might need to be updated from requested API
+- The database tables is horizontally sharded by source and item type
 - Debug was purposely left true for testing

 ## Features